-The Plan provides for investment in the Company's common stock fund ("Hudson Global stock fund").
-As of December 31, 2012 and 2011, approximately 8% and 10% of the Plan's total net assets, respectively, were invested in the Hudson Global Inc. stock fund.
-The underlying value of the Hudson Global Inc. stock fund is dependent upon a number of factors including macro-economic conditions, interest rates, the Company's financial performance, and the market's evaluation of such performance.
+The Plan provides for investment in the Company's common stock fund ("Hudson Global Stock Fund").
+As of December 31, 2013 and 2012, approximately 5% and 8% of the Plan's total net assets, respectively, were invested in the Hudson Global Stock Fund.
+The underlying value of the Hudson Global Inc. Stock Fund is dependent upon a number of factors including macro-economic conditions, interest rates, the Company's financial performance, and the market's evaluation of such performance.